raphw/byte-buddy/README.md

 logic to a compiled Java program.
 Using Byte Buddy, doing so is however not much harder and the following example gives a taste of how method calls can be intercepted.

-Byte Buddy describes method implementations by instances of the `Instrumentation` interface such as `FixedValue` which we used in the above example.
+Byte Buddy describes method implementations by instances of the `Implementation` interface such as `FixedValue` which we used in the above example.
 By implementing this interface, a user of Byte Buddy can go to the length of defining custom byte code for a method.
 Normally, it is however easier to use Byte Buddy's `MethodDelegation` which allows to implement an intercepted method in plain Java.
-Using this instrumentation is straight forward as it operates on any POJO.
+Using this implementation is straight forward as it operates on any POJO.
 For example, we can implement the `Comparator` interface by defining the following class which mimics the signature of the `Comparator:compare` method we want to implement later: